andris9/mailsplit/README.md

 See [rewrite-html.js](examples/rewrite-html.js) for an usage example where HTML content is modified on the fly (example script adds a link to every *text/html* node)

-> Starting from v4.0.0 *mailsplit* is licensed under the [European Union Public License 1.1](http://ec.europa.eu/idabc/eupl.html).
-In general, EUPLv1.1 is a _copyleft_ license compatible with GPLv2, so if you're OK using GPL then you should be OK using MailParser.
+> This module is part of the [Nodemailer bundle](https://nodemailer.com/about/pricing/).
+Starting from v4.0.0 *mailsplit* is licensed under the [European Union Public License 1.1](http://ec.europa.eu/idabc/eupl.html).
+In general, EUPLv1.1 is a _copyleft_ license compatible with GPLv2, so if you're OK using GPL then you should be OK using *mailsplit*.
 Previous versions of *mailsplit* are licensed under the MIT license.

 ## Usage